 I only want my art to reflect my daily life.
 My states of mind, my relationships, the objects that surround me, sounds, ideas; all arising from my experience of and with those things.
 While working, when I truly experience a moment, the hair stands up on the back of my arms.
 I get chills.
 Delirious.
 And then I return.

 I create things to help bring me clarity, and hopefully this energy will radiate outwards.

 My latest body of work is created mostly in Guatemala.
 Using quotidian materials like wire, nylon string, raw fabrics, machetes, laminate, stone, coal, wood, natural twine…Through these materials I hope to gain a closer connection to the people, the land and the towns that surround me.”

 Maryland Institute College of Art 1998-2000

-After graduating from MICA he continued to paint his surroundings.
-New ideas and an expanded worldview changed his paintings and they became more abstract and personal.
-Heading west and living in an RV for the next 5 years helped him develop and deepen his understanding of the world around him.
+After graduating from MICA he began painting in an abstract style and matured into a brilliant colorist.
+With no real direction he headed west and lived in an RV for the next 5 years developing and deepening his work as a means of desperate expression and understanding of the world around him.
 He studied meditation with a great Japanese Zen master for several years while still creating paintings.

-A creative block, depression and a sense of meaninglessness grabbed hold of Brand so he quit making art for the next two years dedicating himself to meditation and mindfulness practice.
+He dedicated himself to Buddhist practice for the next two years and quit making art.
 After acquiring some mental clarity and realization he saw that art was his only real pursuit so he moved to NY.
 After that everything fell into place; he met his wife, started a family and began to pursue art full time once again.
 Looking for new inspiration, the Brand’s decided to move to Guatemala to embrace new cultures and discover new ways of making art.
 Kurtis Brand’s current body of work represents these recent experiences.